sharmasushil/Navigating-Uncertainty-Trajectory-Prediction/README.md

 # Perspective View Images from Carla 📌

 This repository contains a collection of perspective-view images captured from the Carla simulator.
-The images are intended for research and development purposes in the field of computer vision, machine learning, and autonomous driving.
+The images are intended for research and development purposes in the fields of computer vision, machine learning, and autonomous driving.

 # Architecture Topology ⛓️